-Do I Want to Be a Certified Estimator?
+Should I Be a Certified Estimator?

 |Degree Level||Bachelor's degree|

-|Degree Field||Building science, construction management and other business-related or industry-related fields|
+|Degree Field||Building science, construction management, or other business-related or industry-related field|

 |Certification||Certification is voluntary and offered by several organizations|